 When a Linux server runs out of RAM with no swap configured, the kernel OOM killer starts terminating processes — often the wrong ones.
-This guide covers two ways to configure linux swap management on Ubuntu: a standard file-based swap on ext4/XFS, and a ZFS volume swap for systems already running ZFS.
+This guide covers two ways to configure Linux swap management on Ubuntu: a standard file-based swap on ext4/XFS, and a ZFS volume swap for systems already running ZFS.
 Both are covered with exact commands, expected output, and the specific errors you will actually hit.
 Tested on Ubuntu 22.04 and 24.04 with OpenZFS 2.1+.
 Last updated March 2026.

 If you are on a standard ext4 or XFS system, go to the file-based swap section.
 If you are running ZFS (Proxmox, TrueNAS, or a manual ZFS install on Ubuntu), go to the ZFS section.
 The swappiness and monitoring sections apply to both.
 If you are also running WSL2 on Windows alongside a Linux server, see the complete WSL2 installation guide — WSL2 manages its own memory limits separately from the host and has different swap behaviour.